thbtppl/latex-tips-advice/README.md

     This is a new paragraph.
     ```
     Never use '`\par`' or '`\\`'.
 Note this impacts on how you obtain correct vertical spacing when developing your ideas in the text.
-For example, you should write
+For example, you should write:

     ```
     described in \cref{eq1},